Skip to contents

 The latest release of arrow can be installed from CRAN.
 In most cases installing the latest release should work without requiring any additional system dependencies, especially if you are using Windows or macOS.

-Alternatively, if you are using conda you can install arrow from conda-forge:
+Second, if you are using conda then you can install arrow from conda-forge.

 conda install -c conda-forge --strict-channel-priority r-arrow